Joan Didion Doesn't Owe the World Anything

 As a biography, then, The Center Will Not Hold is not terribly satisfying: If, coming into it, you already know a reasonable amount about Joan Didion—as the target demographic for this film, ostensibly, does—you will likely come away from the whole thing not much more enlightened about the major events of her life than you were before.
 What you likely will come away with, though, is a sense of her that is more shaded and nuanced and shimmering than the image you held before.
 The Center Will Not Hold is, essentially, the third installment in the trilogy that began with The Year of Magical Thinking and Blue Nights, the works of extreme autobiography—memoirs of grief—that helped to rekindle Didion’s fame in recent years.
 This memoir merely takes a different medium—and outsources its authorship to a trusted member of the family.
 (Two of them, in fact: Annabelle Dunne, Didion’s grandniece, served as a producer for the film.)
 Again: Controlled confession.
 Strategic revelation.
 “It was always going to be a love letter,” Griffin Dunne told The New York Times, of the project.
 “She’s my Aunt Joan.”

 Dunne’s film is very much in the vein of Everything Is Copy, the 2016 documentary Jacob Bernstein directed about his mother, Nora Ephron.
 Both are loving tributes to exceptional writers featuring testimony from luminaries across the culture.
 The Center Will Not Hold, however, is also that rarest of things: An elegy to someone who is still alive.
 And, in that, it makes no pretense of objectivity.
-Dunne interviews Didion’s friends and colleagues, among them Hilton Als, Calvin Trillin, Bob Silvers, the longtime editor of the New York Review of Books, and Lynn Nesbit, Didion’s longtime agent and friend.
-The conversations hew to the long-established aesthetics of documentary fact-finding—softly-lit living rooms, insouciant piles of books, reminiscences reminisced directly into the camera—but their insights also operate, just as often, as spectral voiceovers, the interviewees’ disembodied words narrating as the film’s camera pans over images of Didion, her husband and daughter, and the corners of America that Didion has described with her cinematic pen.
+Dunne interviews Didion’s friends and colleagues, among them Hilton Als, Calvin Trillin, Bob Silvers, the longtime editor of the New York Review of Books, and Lynn Nesbit, Didion’s agent and friend.
+The conversations hew to the long-established aesthetics of documentary fact-finding—softly-lit living rooms, insouciant piles of books, reminiscences reminisced directly into the camera—but their insights also operate, just as often, as spectral voiceovers, the interviewees’ disembodied words narrating as the film’s camera sweeps over images of Didion, her husband and daughter, and the corners of America that Didion has described with her cinematic pen.

 The most striking elements of the film, however, are the interviews Dunne conducted with Didion herself, in her New York City apartment.
 As she speaks, clad in cashmere and perched on a couch, Didion, now 82, swoops her hands through the air, elegantly but also wildly, as if seeking words that are just beyond her grasp—as if outlining an image that only she can see.
 Her face is intensely expressive.
 She talks about her husband John, her partner in life and in writing.
 She talks about that infamous line in The White Album, about a trip taken to Hawaii—a line John, because he always reviewed Joan’s words, had edited: “We are here on this island in the middle of the Pacific in lieu of filing for divorce.”